-“Fartlek, which means ‘speed play’ in Swedish, is a form of conditioning which puts stress mainly on the aerobic energy system due to the continuous nature of this exercise.
+“Fartlek, which means ‘speed play’ in Swedish, is a form of conditioning that puts stress mainly on the aerobic energy system due to the continuous nature of this exercise.
 The difference between this type of training and continuous training is that the intensity or speed of the exercise varies, meaning that aerobic and anaerobic systems can be put under stress.
 Most Fartlek sessions last a minimum of 45 minutes and can vary from aerobic walking to anaerobic sprinting.”

 Fartlek is unorganized interval training